 Later in life, William had tuberculosis, which caused him to use very dark glasses.
 According to his great nephew George Courtauld, these alarmed those brought before him in the Magistrates Courts, and he was known throughout the criminal fraternity as "Black-eyed Bill".

-"My gratitude and admiration for the work of Essex Community Foundation has steadily increased over the years, and I am particularly impressed by the Foundation’s ability to combine compassion with efficiency".
-George Courtauld, Vice Lord Lieutenant
+"My gratitude and admiration for the work of Essex Community Foundation has steadily increased over the years, and I am particularly impressed by the Foundation’s ability to combine compassion with efficiency" - George Courtauld, OBE DL.

 The Crix Charitable Fund was created in 2014 to support Essex based charities and voluntary organisations.
 Its primary source of income is from the Essex Dog Day and other events held at Crix in Hatfield Peveral.

 Malcolm and Beryl Crook met during the war when Malcolm was serving in the RAF in Bomber Command and had been badly burnt.
 They married in 1948 and lived in Buckhurst Hill until 1956 when they moved to Shenfield.